Updated Feb 2, 2023

-Commercial net metering is not mandated by the state of Michigan.
+The state of Michigan does not mandate commercial net metering.
 However, in the commercial and business sector, there are plenty of programs in place from large energy providers that want to ensure that this solar-created electricity is used properly to power as much of the grid as possible.
-The solar arrays put in place by commercial and business operations are capable of creating large amounts of energy.
+The solar arrays put in place by commercial and business operations can create large amounts of energy.

 The refundable payroll tax credit is for businesses that meet specific requirements for alternative energy.
-The payroll taxes can be considerably reduced for businesses that take these green energy initiatives, and it can save thousands of dollars.
+Payroll taxes can be considerably reduced for businesses that take these green energy initiatives, saving thousands of dollars annually.

 With this refundable payroll tax credit, you will multiply the payroll amount attributable to qualified employees by the income tax rate for that year.
-A qualified accountant can help with these types of programs, but it does take some time and attention to detail to set this up.
+A qualified accountant can help with these programs, but it takes time and attention to detail to set this up.

-In order to encourage this, the City of Ann Arbor has incentives in place and programs that help make this more appealing to businesses and government institutions.
-The four goals of this program include supporting onsite renewables and battery storage, developing more community solar programs, and launching landfill solar projects.
+To encourage this, the City of Ann Arbor has incentives and programs that help make this more appealing to businesses and government institutions.
+The four goals of this program include supporting onsite renewables and battery storage, developing more community solar programs, and launching solar landfill projects.

 The Michigan Saves Commercial Energy Loan Program can make it easier to afford a solar panel system for a business or commercial property.
-It’s a smart idea to compare these loans from the PACE program and other sources to find out which one is truly the best rate and the best term.
+It’s smart to compare these loans from the PACE program and other sources to determine the best rate and the best term.

 The PACE program allows property owners in the commercial or industrial sector to get financing for energy-efficient improvements to their property.
 The PACE program requires a $10,000 initial investment into energy-saving improvements.

-PACE financing needs to be in place prior to the start of your commercial solar project to ensure you are getting the best possible financing.
+PACE financing must be in place before starting your commercial solar project to ensure you get the best possible financing.

-Hopefully, you are now feeling more confident about the ways you can save money on solar power in Michigan.
-There are some great programs out there, but you have to do a bit of research before you purchase.
-You will get one shot to get yourself the best possible deal on your solar system, and it’s worth taking advantage of every single benefit.
+Hopefully, you are feeling more confident about how you can save money on solar power in Michigan.
+There are some great programs out there, but you must do some research before purchasing.
+You will get one shot to get the best possible deal on your solar system, and it’s worth taking advantage of every single benefit.
 The best Michigan solar incentives typically are a combination of rebates, tax incentives, and net metering.

 There are two main reasons why solar is worth it in Michigan.
-The first is the ability to save money and lower the costs of your electricity.
-The second is to ensure that you are helping to ensure that the energy used in your home is clean energy.
+The first is the ability to save money and lower your electricity costs.
+The second is to ensure that you are helping ensure that the energy used in your home is clean.